The Rose of Versailles

-The Rose of Versailles has been adapted multiple times, notably as a television anime series that aired on Nippon TV, a live-action film directed by Jacques Demy, and a series of musicals staged by the Takarazuka Revue.
+The Rose of Versailles spawned a media franchise, having been adapted into an anime television series produced by TMS Entertainment and broadcast on Nippon Television during the 1979—80 season, a 1979 live-action film directed by Jacques Demy, a series of musicals staged by the Takarazuka Revue, and a 2025 anime film produced by MAPPA.
 Several sequels and spin-offs have also been produced, notably Eikou no Napoleon – Eroica.
-An English-language translation of the manga has been published by Udon Entertainment, while the anime adaptation is currently licensed in North America by Discotek Media.
+The manga series was licensed for an English language release in North America by Udon Entertainment, while the anime adaptation is currently licensed in North America by Discotek Media.

 Synopsis

-The Rose of Versailles is set in France before and during the French Revolution.
-The primary character of the story is Marie Antoinette, the teenaged Dauphine and later Queen of France, but the series later re-focuses to a woman named Oscar François de Jarjayes.
-As the youngest of six daughters, Oscar was raised like a son from birth by her military general father to succeed him as commander of the Royal Guard at the Palace of Versailles.
-Oscar's friend (and later lover) André Grandier, a commoner who is the grandson of her nanny, serves as her attendant.
+The Rose of Versailles follows the young Queen of France Marie Antoinette, though the series later refocuses to Oscar François de Jarjayes, the youngest of six daughters who was raised as a man from birth by her military general father to succeed him as commander of the Royal Guards at the Palace of Versailles.
+Oscar's commoner friend (and later lover) André Grandier, the grandson of her nanny, serves as her attendant.

-The primary action of the story revolves around Oscar's growing realization of how France is governed, and of the plight of the country's poor.
-When Antoinette begins an affair with the Swedish count Axel von Fersen, their relationship becomes the subject of gossip and scandal throughout France, and Antoinette's reputation is damaged.
-After von Fersen leaves Europe to fight in the American Revolutionary War, a distraught Antoinette begins spending lavishly on jewellery and clothing to distract herself from his absence.
-Her spending mires France in debt, while the Affair of the Diamond Necklace and the machinations of the scheming Duchess of Polignac further aggravate public sentiment toward the monarchy.
+In 1770, Antoinette begins an affair with the Swedish count Axel von Fersen, which becomes the subject of gossip and scandal throughout the country and damages Antoinette's reputation.
+After von Fersen leaves Europe to fight in the American Revolutionary War ten years later, a distraught Antoinette begins spending lavishly on jewelry and clothing to distract herself from his absence.
+Her spending mires the country in debt, while the 1784 Affair of the Diamond Necklace and the machinations of the scheming Duchess of Polignac further aggravate public sentiment toward the monarchy.

-As the revolution intensifies, Oscar is unable to ignore the suffering of the French public, and leaves the Royal Guard to join the French Guards.
-André dies fighting alongside Oscar with the revolutionaries and the French Guards during a skirmish with the military; Oscar herself dies the following day, leading the revolutionaries during the Storming of the Bastille.
-Sometime thereafter, Antoinette and the royal family are taken as prisoners by the revolutionaries.
+Oscar, meanwhile, begins to realize how France is governed and sympathizes with those living in poverty.
+With the impending outbreak of the French Revolution, Oscar leaves the Royal Guard to join the French Guards Regiment.
+André dies fighting alongside Oscar with the revolutionaries and the regiment during a skirmish with the military; Oscar herself dies the following day, leading the revolutionaries during the Storming of the Bastille.
+Three years later, the revolutionaries capture Antoinette and the royal family.
 After being tried by the Revolutionary Tribunal, Antoinette is sentenced to death by guillotine.